-HomeFront’s Planned and Legacy Giving Program
+HomeFront’s Planned Giving, Legacy Giving, and Estate Planning Program

 Supported by your loyal and generous contributions, HomeFront has established a solid foundation of support services that enable homeless and at-risk families not only to survive, but to thrive.
 Over the past 25 years, we have built a social contract with the Central New Jersey community—both to be a safe haven for families in crisis, providing them with the resources and tools to empower them to break the cycle of poverty—and to the larger community for whom HomeFront has become an important vehicle to turn their caring into action and results.

 Their future—and ours—depends on you.

 Because we can no longer rely on government funding sources,it is critical that we take action to preserve this social contract.
 We must plan more diligently than ever for the long-term survival and growth of the integrated network of services that HomeFront has come to be nationally renowned for and depended upon to deliver.
 We hope that we can continue to count on you to help in securing our future.
 You don’t have to be a millionaire to make a difference in our community.